kondrieger/yandex-metrika-module-nuxt3/README.md

 This package is a fork for those who don't want to wait for the official release of a Yandex Metrika module.

-The module is created by Nuxt Community and upgraded by dankerow to support Nuxt 3.
+The module was created by Nuxt Community and rewritten by dankerow to support Nuxt 3.
 All credit belongs to:

 - [Official Nuxt Community module for Yandex Metrika](https://github.com/nuxt-community/yandex-metrika-module)
 - [dankerow's fork of Yandex Metrika to support Nuxt 3](https://github.com/dankerow/yandex-metrika-module)